 Even the youngest among us are not exempt from debilitating health problems (that we may associate with teens and adults).
 Babies are susceptible to many health conditions due to their weak immune systems.
 Check out these four common health problems in babies ranging from newborn to 24 months.

 First on the list of common health problems for babies are Urinary tract infections (UTIs).
 Approximately 4% of babies will develop a UTI in their first 12 months of life).
-Newborns often fail to drain their bladders fully, and therefore, the parent may need to learn how to catheterize to treat their child at home.
-For the record, a catheter is a flexible tube inserted into a body cavity to remove the fluid.
+Newborns often fail to drain their bladders fully, so the parent may need to learn how to catheterize to treat their child at home.
+For the record, a catheter is a flexible tube inserted into a body cavity to remove fluid.

 A century ago, 10% of all infants born in England and Wales died of influenza.
 Luckily, modern medicine has saved the day, so nowadays, these infections rarely turn fatal for your little one.
-Breastfeeding has many benefits and can prevent these kinds of infections due to the antibodies passed through the milk.
+Breastfeeding has many benefits and can prevent these infections due to the antibodies passed through the milk.

 Common Health Problems for Babies

 These common problems are not usually serious, but it is always good to keep an eye on your child and if something doesn’t feel or look right – please see a doctor as soon as possible.